GabrielKahn/Health-Outcomes-in-America/README.md

-# Welcome to Homework 8
+# Welcome to Health Outcomes in America

 In this assignment, I use ggmap to visualize county health data onto maps, comparing New York with Ohio.